wombleton/gitlaw-nz/acts/P/Public Audit Act 2001.md

 Community trusts continued in existence by [section 298][132] of the Local Government Act 2002\.

-Community trusts established or amalgamated under [Part 9A][133] of the Sale of Liquor Act 1989\.
+Community trusts established or amalgamated under [Part 3][133] of the Sale and Supply of Alcohol Act 2012\.

 Companies named in [Schedule 4A][134] of the Public Finance Act 1989